4lex-cooper/LinEQMathGame/README.md

 This test file contains unit tests designed to ensure that the main functions within functions.py return valid results.
 To run tests, Pytest must be installed and called within the terminal.

+### Python Modules Used

+- random: Used in the function generate_lineq_question() to generate random numbers and choose a random operator.
+- tkinter: Used in main.py to create the games GUI (Graphical User Interface).
+- tkk: Used to create styled widgets within the GUI.

 ### Coding standards

-All code follows the PEP8 style guide
+All code follows the PEP8 style guide.

 ### Variables